FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_2.md

 Nice, that looks pretty good so far!
 Up next is another `u32`, this one will represent our database size in pages.
 With this value we would be able to determine the total size of the database by multiplying it by the `page_size`.
-The unfortunate truth about this value though is that older version of Sqlite do not use this value, which for us means that it will often be invalid.
-Previous version of Sqlite would examine the file directly to determine its size so it doesn't invalidate the whole file for this to be invalid.
-There are two ways to tell if this value is invalid, first if it is zero otherwise we need to look forward to a value called the "version valid for number" this will be at byte 92, it should match the value held in `change_counter` we've already parsed
+The unfortunate truth about this value is that older version of Sqlite do not use it, which for us means that it will often be invalid.
+Previous versions of Sqlite would examine the file directly to determine its size so it doesn't invalidate the whole file when this is invalid.
+There are two ways to tell if this value is invalid, the first being if it is zero.
+The second way is going to have to wait until we reach byte 92 because we don't have all the information yet.
+The value at byte 92 there is supposed to match our `change_counter` value.

 The strange thing here is that the documentation _just_ told us that the change counter may not be updated if we are in Write Ahead Log mode.
 This still works because the Write Ahead Log mode and the version-valid-for-number were both added in version 3.7.0.
-That means if we were to use an older version of sqlite to modify our database it couldn't be in WAL mode, and would always update the change counter.
+That means if we were to use an older version of sqlite to modify our database it couldn't be in WAL mode and would always update the change counter.
-At the same time, it will not know about the "version valid for number" which will cause these to fall out of sync.
+At the same time, it will not know about the "version valid for number", which will cause these to fall out of sync.

 For us, that means we are going to need to hold off on an additional piece of validation for this number until we get almost to the end of our header.
-For right now, we will use an `Option` to represent this value, if it was invalid, there is no point in filling the value into our struct.
+For right now, we will use an `Option` to represent this value because if it was invalid, there is no point in filling the value into our struct.
 We can also use a standard library type `NonZeroU32` to enforce the fact that our value cannot be zero.
 Let's update our struct to hold this new value.